To articulate the university’s position on and processes related to expedited tenure review.

 - The expedited tenure process is not appropriate for faculty members or academic administrators who are currently employed and/or under contract at the University of Oregon.

-- If a unit faculty votes to hire a new faculty member at the rank of full professor, and votes to recommend indefinite tenure to the candidate based on the candidates’ application materials, and the Provost and the Dean of the relevant School or College agrees with the hiring and tenure recommendation of the unit, then the faculty and the Dean can forward the possible new faculty member’s dossier to the Faculty Personnel Committee for an expedited promotion and tenure review; and
+- If a unit faculty votes to hire a new tenure-track faculty member at the rank of full professor or associate professor, and votes to recommend utilizing the expedited policy to grant indefinite tenure to the candidate based on the candidates’ application materials, and the Provost and the Dean of the relevant School or College agrees with the hiring and tenure recommendation of the unit, then the faculty and the Dean can forward the possible new faculty member’s dossier to the Faculty Personnel Committee for an expedited promotion and tenure review.

 - The ETRC will be “on call” through the academic year and the summer term to review cases and make recommendations to the Provost.
-The ETRC will meet at least once each fall with the Provost to discuss process and standards and select a chair for the year; and
+The ETRC will meet at least once each fall with the Provost to discuss process and standards and select a chair for the year.

-- The ETRC, upon completion of its review, will report their recommendation to the hiring unit, and will provide the compiled tenure dossier, which shall include all information upon which they have made their recommendation, to the hiring unit.
-Relevant members of the unit, as specified by the unit governance documents, shall have five business days after receipt of the dossier to change their vote for indefinite tenure and to notify the ETRC about any such changes.
-The ETRC shall consider any changes to the unit tenure vote and either recommend to the Provost that the possible new faculty member should receive indefinite tenure and the rank of full professor or require that the faculty member be reviewed by the full promotion and tenure process; and
+- The ETRC, upon completion of its review, will report its recommendation to the hiring unit, and will provide the compiled tenure dossier, which shall include all information upon which they have made their recommendation, to the hiring unit.
+In the case of a candidate who is a full professor, the hiring unit may opt to forgo any additional unit-level review, in which case the recommendation of the ETRC shall be forwarded to the Provost.
+In the case of an associate professor, or in the case of a full professor when the hiring unit wishes to engage in additional unit-level review, relevant members of the unit, as specified by the unit governance documents, shall have five business days after receipt of the dossier to change their vote for indefinite tenure and to notify the ETRC about any such changes.
+The ETRC shall consider any changes to the unit tenure vote and either recommend to the Provost that the possible new faculty member should receive indefinite tenure and the rank of full professor or require that the faculty member be reviewed by the full promotion and tenure process.

 - Materials collected for each review will be available to all members of the FPC and FPC members may provide comments to the ETRC until the ETRC concludes its deliberations and makes its decision on the case.